AnnaToll/artworks-server/README.md

 A file that tells git which files not to add when commiting.
 I have added ".env" in this file to prevent the sensitive environmental variables to be uploaded and exposed.

-### portfolios/.env
+### portfolios/.env and .env-demo

-Contains environmental variables for the secret key, as well as password, user and name for the database.
+Contains environmental variables for the secret key, as well as password, user and name for the database. .env is not added to github because it contain sensitive data, but I added a .env-demo file instead with the same variable names and dummy data for demonstration purposes.

 ### artworks/views.py

 Here you can find all my functions to handle requests and responses.
+I have added functionality to get, add, update and delete artworks, categories and pages.
+There are also functions that handles sorting and saving the correct data for the navigation, and for the main content on the home page.

+When a page or artwork is deleted, the navigation and / or main content of the home page is sorted as well.

+This is also where I have written the logic for signing in and out as well as checking if the user is authenticated.

+The GET functions meant for public visitors has no decorators.
+All functions related to updating, deleting and adding content requires that the user is authenticated via the session cookie, has the proper permissions and that the request has a valid csrf-token added in the 'X-CSRFToken' header.
+The functions that handle login, logout and checks authentication do not need the user to be logged in, and have the decorator '@csrf_exempt' in place to ensure that this process works even though the cookies are cleared or the user logs in for the first time.

+Finally there are functions that saves urls to images uploaded in the frontend.

 ### artworks/urls.py